Emita Arosemena

 Emita Arosemena Zubieta (born c.
 1931) was a Panamanian model and beauty pageant titleholder who won the Miss Panamá 1953 title.
 She also represented Panama in Miss Universe 1953, the 2nd Miss Universe was held on July 17, 1953 at Long Beach Municipal Auditorium, Long Beach, California, United States.
-She placed in the top 16 (12) semifinalist.

 Arosemena, who was tall, was designated in the national beauty pageant Miss Panamá 1953 with the title of Miss Panamá Universo.
 She represented Los Santos state.

 Arosemena died in Uruguay where she resided.